 HOW MUCH YOU make as a stock market investor depends on how fast earnings per share grow at the companies you own and on how much you collect in dividends.
 But it also depends on the price you pay.
 How can you gauge how expensive stocks are?
 Probably the most popular measure is the price-earnings ratio, which is a company’s stock price divided by its earnings per share.
 Suppose you have a $34 stock with earnings per share of $2 for the past 12 months.
 The stock would have a P/E of 17.

 P/E ratios can be tricky to analyze.
 For starters, make sure you understand what earnings are being used.
 Some P/Es are calculated using the previous 12 months’ reported earnings.
-Based on that measure, the U.S. market’s average P/E multiple was 16.5 over the past 100 years and 19.2 over the past 50 years.
-At the end of 2018, it stood at 19.6, close to the 50-year average.
+Based on that measure, the U.S. market’s average P/E multiple was 16.6 over the past 100 years and 19.3 over the past 50 years.
+At the end of 2019’s first quarter, it stood at 21.4, somewhat above the 50-year average.

 Some investors prefer instead to use expected operating earnings for the next 12 months.
 This has the benefit of looking to the future, which is what investors care about.
 It also ignores the onetime writedown of assets, which can distort reported earnings, and instead focuses on underlying corporate profitability.